Aug 2, 2015

-The National Hockey League has been ordered by a judge to turn over reams of data about player injuries and concussions to lawyers representing former NHL players who are suing the league.
+The National Hockey League was ordered by a judge late Friday to turn over reams of data about player injuries and concussions to lawyers representing former NHL players who are suing the league.
+As TSN Senior Correspondent Rick Westhead reports, players’ names will be redacted from any data disclosed and lawyers for the former players have been ordered not to re-identify or “reverse engineer” any data to try to discern the identity of players.

 The roughly 80 former players who are suing the NHL, including Bernie Nicholls, Gary Leeman and Butch Goring, allege NHL and team executives knew or ought to have known about the links between head trauma and long-term cognitive problems but failed to do enough to protect players, all the while profiting from the violence of hockey.